khazali/IndexServer/README.md

 ## APIs
 1. Index creation API
 	To accept a list of shares and create an index:

 	POST /create

 	Returns: HTTP response with empty body
 	* 201 – if index is created
 	* 409 – if index already exists
 	* 400 – if any validation fails

 2. Index adjustment API
 	Three different types of operations on one or more given indices.
 For any index adjustment the index value should always be unchanged:

 	POST /indexAdjustment

-** share-Addition
+	2a.	share-Addition
+		Given a share with name, price and number is to be added to given index/indices keeping the index value constant adjust the index composition uniform.
+		• Validations are applied in a similar manner as above API.
+		• Addition of existing member is not allowed.
+		• One request will have only one index affected.
+		• Returns: Empty body with HTTP code: o 201 - if member is added o 202 - if share already exists o 400 – if any validation fails o 404 – index does not exist

 ## Quotes
 “Every problem is a gift.
 Without them we wouldn’t grow” – Tony Robbins.